ellakoa/postcard-poem/content/posts/i-am-majesty.md

 poem: |-
   I have great age as you can see
   Green moss blankets my knees
-  My limbs are heavy and prone to fall
+  Limbs are heavy and prone to fall
-  My midriff has sagged I’ve grown so tall
+  Midriff has sagged I’ve grown so tall
   My heartwood has shrunk
   Hollow now is my trunk
   Yet I do not mope